FinanceMap scores this financial institution in the following areas. Please navigate to the relevant tab for in-depth analysis

 FinanceMap assesses these portfolios for this financial institution.
 Please navigate to the relevant tab for in-depth analysis.

-Portfolio Paris Alignment analysis of this institution's activities in this portfolio area in 2020–2021.
+Portfolio Paris Alignment analysis of this institution's activities in this portfolio area assesses deals in 2020–2024.

 Sector Paris Alignment scores for the sectors to which this portfolio has exposure.
 FinanceMap Paris Alignment analysis is limited to the automotive, upstream fossil fuel, and power sectors.

-Portfolio Paris Alignment analysis of this institution's activities in this portfolio area in 2020–2021.
+Portfolio Paris Alignment analysis of this institution's activities in this portfolio area assesses deals in 2020–2024.

 Sector Paris Alignment scores for the sectors to which this portfolio has exposure.
 FinanceMap Paris Alignment analysis is limited to the automotive, upstream fossil fuel, and power sectors.